hparashar27/OpenlySource/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+To start the backend server:

+1 make sure to have mongodb set up on your system

+2 in the openlysource-backend directory run command:

+### `npm install`

+3 run command to seed data:

+### md-seed run

+4 to start the development server:

+### npm run dev

 [![image](src/assets/openlysource_desktop.png)]()

 ## On What stack will OpenlySource built on?